-WHO: Two more cases of new virus in Jordan (Update)November 30th, 2012 by Maria Cheng in Diseases, Conditions, Syndromes /
+WHO: Two more cases of new virus in Jordan (Update)November 30, 2012 by Maria Cheng in Medicine & Health / Diseases, Conditions, Syndromes

 International health officials have confirmed two more fatal cases of a mysterious respiratory virus in the Middle East.